AntonioAPDL/antonio-aguirre.github.io/software.md

           <h3>Release &amp; Manuscript</h3>
           <p>
             <code>exdqlm</code> {{ exdqlm_version }} is available on CRAN.
 The companion software article has been submitted to the
-            <em>Journal of Statistical Software</em>; the article repository tracks the manuscript source, supplement,
+            <em>Journal of Statistical Software</em> and is available as an arXiv preprint; the article repository tracks the
-            examples, and reproducibility checks.
+            manuscript source, supplement, examples, and reproducibility checks.
           </p>
           <p class="software-updated">CRAN release: {{ exdqlm_published_label }}</p>
         </div>